elastic/examples/Miscellaneous/bandit/README.md

 > Hum...
 I have to just run `make start` ?
 >> Yeah!

-So, the ruby rack based application can be reached by curl and should return a random arrays of fruits!
+So, now the ruby rack based application can be reached by `curl` and should return a random arrays of fruits!

 ![screen](screens/screen-rack-app.png)

+> Next step after the `curl http://localhost:9292`?
+>> Just open the Kibana, but...

 If you want to learn how to start an **Elasticsearch** cluster with Docker, take a look at this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).